ManicodeSecurity/Defending-DevOps/labs/007-Attacking-Kubelet/lab.md

 wscat -c "https://<minikubeIP>:10250/cri/exec/<valueFrom302>" --no-check
 ```

-8. These are *all of the environment variables* for our unshorten-api pod, printed to the scree, unauthenticated.
+8. These are *all of the environment variables* for our unshorten-api pod, printed to the screen, unauthenticated.

 See any issues here?